modesty/pdf2json/readme.md

 Interactive Forms Elements
 =====

-v0.1.5 added interactive forms element parsing, including text input, radio button, check box, link button and dropdown list.
+v0.1.5 added interactive forms element parsing, including text input, radio button, check box, link button and drop down list.

-Interactive forms can be created and editted in Acrobat Pro for AcroForm, or in LiveCycle Designer ES for XFA forms.
+Interactive forms can be created and edited in Acrobat Pro for AcroForm, or in LiveCycle Designer ES for XFA forms.
 Current implementation for buttons only supports "link button": when clicked, it'll launch a URL specified in button properties.
 Examples can be found at f1040ezt.pdf file under test/data folder.

 All interactive form elements parsing output will be part of corresponding 'Page' object where they belong to, radio buttons and check boxes are in 'Boxsets' array while all other elements objects are part of 'Fields' array.